21 fantastic things to do in Japan

 4. Get relaxed in a onsen

-As spoken at the ryokan, a onsen is often in those accommodations, but there are more places where you can relax in an onsen.
-Onsen are natural waters, where you can bath yourself.
+As spoken at the ryokan, an onsen is often in those accommodations, but there are more places where you can relax in an onsen.
+Onsen are natural waters where you can bathe yourself.
 There are onsen inside and outside or a combination of both.
-There are certain rules to keep in mind, but that is explained locally (such as genders separated and that you have to be naked).
-Before and after bathing the onsen, you have to bath yourself by sitting and shower yourself with soap.
-The onsen are very warm and locals (and me) are often finished after 10 minutes, as it is more for bathing, but you can stay in as long as you want.
+There are certain rules to keep in mind, but that is explained locally (such as genders being separated and that you have to be naked).
+Before and after bathing in the onsen, you have to bathe yourself by sitting and showering yourself with soap.
+The onsen are very warm, and locals (and me) are often finished after 10 minutes, as it is more for bathing, but you can stay in as long as you want.

 Tourist occurrence: Very low, as I was often by myself